apache/nuttx/examples/README.txt

   CONFIG_EXAMPLE_POLL_DRIPADDR      - Default router IP addess
   CONFIG_EXAMPLE_POLL_NETMASK       - Network mask

+  In order to for select to work with incoming connections, you must also select:

+  CONFIG_NET_TCPBACKLOG             - Incoming connections pend in a backlog until accept() is called.

   In additional to the target device-side example, there is also a host-side application in this directory.
 It can be compiled under Linux or Cygwin as follows: